We began our work in 2007 as part of the National Institute for Health and Care Research (NIHR), England’s largest funder of health and care research.

 With our unique approach to participant involvement, we first recruited people with no known illness; we followed this with work on specific disease themes, including difficult-to-study rare diseases.

 From our first activities, we have built a national resource that supports public participation in research.
 We started in Cambridge before moving nationally, developing to eight local centres between 2012 and 2017, before expanding to 13 centres during 2017, and recently to 18 in December 2022.

 Our work is supported by an infrastructure that enables our participants to contribute to further research, catalysing medical research and trials.

 We bring people together and lead research to help scientific discoveries to move more quickly from the lab to the patient.
-We have more than 150,000 participants.

 The children and adults who take part in NIHR BioResource are vital to our role in medical research.
 They provide a sample and let us access their health records to help us understand disease.